mandomal/mandomal.github.io/content/posts/blending_optimization/index.md

-Unfortunately, there is no rhyme or reason at the moment as to why these were breached.
+Unfortunately, there is no rhyme or reason at the moment as to why these constraints were breached.
-This could honestly be a fault of my own, or something to do with PuLP.
+This could be a fault of my own, or something to do with PuLP.
-Regardles, I will exclude these results from future analysis.
+Regardless, I will exclude these results from future analysis.

-I do want to shed a little light on why this is happen so let's look at a list of the ingredients in the failed simulations.
+I do want to attempt to shed light on why there are failed simulations so let's look at a list of the ingredients in the failed simulations.

 ```python